It’s been a while since my big core app reorganization for GNOME 3.22. Here is a history of core app changes since then:

 Although most of the core app changes have gone smoothly, we ran into some trouble replacing Terminal with Console.
 Console provides a fresher and simpler user interface on top of vte, the same terminal backend used by Terminal, so Console and Terminal share much of the same underlying functionality.
 This means work of the Terminal maintainers is actually key to the success of Console.
 Using a new terminal app rather than evolving Terminal allowed for bigger changes to the default user experience without upsetting users who prefer the experience provided by Terminal.
 I think Console is generally nicer than Terminal, but it is missing a few features that Fedora Workstation developers thought were important to have before replacing Terminal with Console.
 Long story short: this core app change was effectively rejected by one of our most important downstreams.
 Since then, Console has not seen very much development, and accordingly it is unlikely to be accepted into Fedora Workstation anytime soon.
 We messed up by adding the app to core before downstreams were comfortable with it, and at this point it has become unclear whether Console should remain in core or whether we should give up and bring back Terminal.
 Console remains for now, but I’m not sure where we go from here.
 Help welcome.

-To prevent this situation from happening again, Sophie developed a detailed and organized process for adding or removing core apps, including a new Incubator category designed to provide notice to downstreams that we are considering adding new apps to GNOME core.
+To prevent this situation from happening again, Chris and Sophie developed a detailed and organized process for adding or removing core apps, including a new Incubator category designed to provide notice to downstreams that we are considering adding new apps to GNOME core.
 The new Incubator is much more structured than my previous short-lived Incubator attempt in GNOME 3.22.
 When apps are added to Incubator, I’ve been proactively asking other Fedora Workstation developers to provide feedback to make sure the app is considered ready there, to avoid a repeat of the situation with Console.
 Other downstreams are also welcome to watch the Incubator/Submission project and provide feedback on newly-submitted apps, which should allow plenty of heads-up so downstreams can let us know sooner rather than later if there are problems with Incubator apps.
 Hopefully this should ensure apps are actually adopted by downstreams when they enter GNOME core.

 Imminent Core App Changes